Korean, educated and female? Find a matchmaker

 "I was worried that if she does not find her match this year, it will be much more difficult to marry in the coming years, so I went to the firm with her and made her join."

-At DUO, a matchmaking firm, its 26,000 members can choose between five different membership programmes with fees from 1.08 million won to 8.8 million won.
+At DUO, a matchmaking firm, its 26,000 members can choose between five different membership programs with fees from 1.08 million won ($971) to 8.8 million won.

 In a bid to attract clients, the site displays the average annual income of its male and female customers, as well as statistics on their professional standing.